akeylesslabs/akeyless-csharp-netcore/docs/V2Api.md

 <a id="usccreate"></a>
 # **UscCreate**
-> UscCreateSecretOutput UscCreate (UscUpdate uscUpdate)
+> UscCreateSecretOutput UscCreate (UscCreate uscCreate)